noahehall/theBookOfNoah/linux/_nginx.md

       - when the connection quality deterorates, a lower data rate is opted for
       - requires dedicated streaming software
       -

 # nginx
+  - designed as a reverse proxy that doubles up as a web server
   - use cases
     - free, open source server
       - reverse proxy first, web server second